Protein Expression

 User guide:

-1. The proteomics data for 186 patient-derived xenograft (PDX) models across 18 cancer types was generated using 4D-DIA proteomics technology, a label-free approach that quantifies relative protein expression levels among samples.
+1. The proteomics data for 347 patient-derived xenograft (PDX) models across 23 cancer types was generated using 4D-DIA proteomics technology, a label-free approach that quantifies relative protein expression levels among samples.
 Raw data was processed by Spectronaut v17, during which protein expression values were quantified with MaxLFQ algorithm and cross sample normalization was performed with Local Normalization method.
-We computed log2 transformed values yielded from Spectronaut for protein expression quantification, and used barplot to visualize the expression levels of selected models.
-The database reports missing values as “NA”, the missing values are due to low protein expression or missed detection caused by randomness.
+Log2 transformation was applied to the resulting values from Spectronaut for protein expression quantification.
+The protein expression profiles of select models were depicted using a barplot, while a Scatter plot featuring a regression line was employed to elucidate the correlation between protein expression data and corresponding gene expression data.

 2. To reduce the interference of human-mouse common peptides in proteomics profiling of PDX models, we performed mass spectrometry data acquisition after removing mouse stromal cells (separate-then-run).
 These peptides are abundant in mouse stromal cells and can affect human protein quantification.
 More details about our separate-then-run process are described in our research article [1].

-4. Occasionally, different models may have different protein groups assigned to the same protein.
+5. Occasionally, different models may have different protein groups assigned to the same protein.
 This is due to experimental variations (e.g., models were measured in different batches) or gene-isoform relationships.
 Therefore, users should avoid comparing models with different protein groups, as they are not comparable.
-For example, through querying gene “ITGAX”, users will get two different protein groups: one is “P20702” and the other is “P20702;Q13349”.
+For example, through querying gene “LGALS9B”, users will get two different protein groups: one is “Q3B8N2” and the other is “Q3B8N2;Q6DKI2”.
 The values of the two different groups are not comparable, and the barplot will group and color them differently for easy visual comparison.

 Reference: